dccircuit/IGME-330-Spring-2024/hw/hw-4-starter.md

 ## VI.
 Showing user Favorites

-- We are going to add a new panel to the right columm, under the map controls
+- We are going to add a new panel to the right column, under the map controls
 - This panel is going to show the user's "favorited" NYS parks
 - When these favorites are clicked, the map will zoom to their location, and all of the data about them will be displayed in the "Info" area
 - Eventually, you will write code that allows users to add and delete these favorites